 Jay Cutler, Former Denver Bronco QB, Getting Divorced

 Many long-time Colorado residents will remember Jay Cutler, who played quarterback for the Denver Broncos.
-Once upon a time, in the dark days after John Elway’s retirement and before the dawn of Peyton Manning, Cutler was one of the many potential quarterbacks seen by many as a great hope for the Broncos faithful.
+Once upon a time, in the dark days after John Elway’s retirement and before the dawn of Peyton Manning, Cutler was one of the many potential quarterbacks seen by many as a great hope for the Denver Bronco faithful.
 Things didn’t pan out football-wise, and now Cutler is getting divorced from wife Kristin Cavallari.

 Unfortunately, celebrities seem to get divorced all the time (at least when there’s no moratorium on filing new divorce cases).
 Usually, such news goes into this divorce attorney’s right ear and promptly out the left.
-However, Cutler’s divorce has some interesting legal issues, and not just because he’s a former Denver Bronco.
+However, Cutler’s divorce has some interesting legal issues, and not just because he’s a former Bronco.

 In recent filings from the Tennessee family law court, Ms. Cavallari claims Cutler is blocking her access to funds she needs to buy a home for herself and their kids.
 Ms. Cavallari, it may be important to note, is herself a Reality TV star.
-Both parties probably are, or have been, multi-millionaires, and so one may wonder, “how can this be?”
+Both spouses probably are, or have been, multi-millionaires, and so one may wonder, “how can this be?”